korningf/aegis-vault/README.md

            _overkill, not sure this adds anything except complexity_

-Open-SSH private key default passphrase-protectedion uses ASES 128-bit.
+Recall the OpenSSH private key passphrase-protection uses AES 128-bit.

 For SSH to work with pass we must use a plain-text OpenSSH private-key.